karammulc/Bar-Management-Project/README.md

 ![Turtle's Tap Logo](https://github.com/karammulc/Bar-Management-Project/blob/main/turtlestaplogo.png)

-# Bar-Management-Project
+# Bar Management Project

-This repository contains an anonymized version of the project.
+This repository contains an anonymized version of a beer inventory analysis project for a local bar and kitchen.
 Fictional beer names, inspired by pets and creative input from friends, have been used to maintain client confidentiality while showcasing the full capabilities of the dashboard.

-# Beer Inventory Analysis Dashboard

 ## Project Overview

-This project involves the development of a comprehensive beer inventory analysis dashboard for a local bar and kitchen.
-Working closely with the bar director, I designed and implemented a system to analyze beer inventory, sales, and pouring efficiency over a four-month period, covering various beer products in both kegs and bottles.
+Working closely with the bar director, I designed and implemented a comprehensive system to analyze beer inventory, sales, and pouring efficiency over a four-month period.
+The project covers various beer products in both kegs and bottles, providing valuable insights for inventory management and sales strategies.

 ## Key Features